radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-data-analysis.md

 ## Working with Datasets

 The first page of the Identity Data Analysis tool offers two options: [Creating a New Dataset](#creating-a-new-dataset) and [Using an Existing Dataset](#using-an-existing-dataset).
-These options are discussed in this chapter.
+These options are discussed in this page.

 ![An image showing ](Media/Image2.2.jpg)